-He is a 32 year veteran of the Jacksonville Fire and Rescue Department, currently serving as Battalion Chief Fire 4, located at Station 4.
-Prior to that, Robin was a Captain of the Jacksonville Fire and Rescue Department's Special Operations Team.
+He is a 34-year veteran of the Jacksonville Fire and Rescue Department, currently serving as Battalion Chief Fire 4-A, located at Station 4.
+Prior to that, Robin was the Captain of the Jacksonville Fire and Rescue Department's Special Operations Team.
 He is certified in Hazardous Materials Emergency Response, Urban Search and Rescue, Swift Water Rescue, and Wildland Fire Fighting.
 He is a state-certified fire service instructor and incident safety officer.

 After 9/11, Robin also further educated himself with the five-part Command and Control Series from the National Fire Academy.
 He also has certificates in nerve and biological warfare, advanced chemical and biological response, terrorist and suicide bombing incidents, and radiation and WMD technical emergency response.

 Fire Fighter Safety is also important to Robin, as he serves on the N.F.P.A. committee charged with improving the design of the airpacks fire fighters use when they enter fires.

 Robin is a native of Jacksonville, Florida and has lived here his entire life.
 He is married and has three adult children.